 The other ANU path to medicine is through the Bachelor of Philosophy.
 You need a serious ATAR (99) to get into this degree and there are 10 places available for students coming through this path to study medicine.

 ANU's medical degree has a total of 110 medical degree places, so these guaranteed entry positions represent a sizable proportion of the total medical intake.

-ANU paths through the Bachelor of Philosophy and Bachelor of Health Science have the advantage of not requiring candidates to sit the GAMSAT.
+ANU paths through the Bachelor of Philosophy and Bachelor of Health Science have the advantage of not requiring candidates to sit the GAMSAT/MCAT.
 Offers of medical places for Bachelor of Health Science students are made at the end of second year.